 During the festival there will be intensives, workshops, jams, labs, one to one, performances, underscore, rest, walk, sauna, chikung, meditation, bodywork, discussions and conversations, etc.

-There will be four intensives led by Anya Cloud (US) and Urs Stauffer (CH).
+There will be two intensives led by Anya Cloud (US) and Urs Stauffer (CH).
 You will choose one.
 We would also like all of us to have the chance to learn from both of them so they will give an additional class for the other group.
 The workshops will be held by Juli Gábor (HU), Julia Limaverde (BR), Mélanie Jolly (FR) and Marci Debreczenyi (HU).
 In the morning, David Leung (HK) will propose Chi Kong practise.

 - Everything You Touch You Change

 This Contact Improvisation workshop will foster a space where the impossible may become possible.